0art0/lambda-cube/README.md

 # lambda-cube
-A blog on mathematics, foundations, computer science and more.
+A blog on mathematics, foundations, computer science, theorem provers and more.